elseform/compressonator/readme.md

 | 1 | **Zero-valid-modes crash.** `-AlphaRestrict 1` with the default `-ModeMask` (0xCF) on mixed 0/255 alpha yields `validModeMask == 0` for affected blocks.
 Stock's search loop exits without setting `encodedBlock`, and the `if (!encodedBlock)` handler is a documented-as-error no-op — leaving the previous buffer contents as the encoded block.
 Non-deterministic garbage.
 A debug `assert` catches it, so it never trips in developer testing. | **Not reported upstream** |
 | 2 | **`CODECFLOAT` quality-precision truncation.** `-Quality` loses precision twice on the CLI path (`std::stof` at `cmdline.cpp:411`, then a `(CODECFLOAT)` cast at `compress.cpp:223`; `CODECFLOAT` is `typedef float`). `-Quality 0.45` arrives as `0.44999998807907104`, landing on the wrong side of a threshold comparison. `CODECFLOAT` is used in 484 places, so the fix needs care. | **Not reported upstream** |
 | 3 | **MSVC-vs-GCC discrepancy in the stock codec.** One file in the corpus (`ui_icon_mg36e`) reads 41.884 dB under MSVC vs. 41.89 dB recorded under GCC, in stock's float-heavy shaker refinement path.
 Checked at higher precision to rule out a rounding-boundary artifact — it's a real, tiny (≥0.005 dB) difference. | **Not reported upstream** — and not root-caused.
 No byte-level Linux reference exists for corpus outputs, so it couldn't be traced further. |

-> **Accuracy note:** `NOTES.md` records fixes and PR shapes for #1 and #2
-> as *recommendations* ("suitable candidate for a small standalone
-> upstream PR", "candidate for a small standalone upstream PR"), but
-> contains **no record of anything actually being filed, drafted or sent**
-> for any of the three — no issue numbers, no PR links, no dates.
-All
-> three are therefore listed as not reported.
-If any were in fact
-> submitted, that happened outside what `NOTES.md` documents.

-Issue #3 is worth reading with #1 and #2 in mind: this fork's own encoder output showed **zero** cross-platform divergence — every bc7e PSNR value and every verification MD5 reproduced exactly across GCC/Linux and MSVC/Windows.

 ## 8. Platform support